v2how/my-hugo-site/content/post/2021-03-12-cloudflare-pages-site-windows.md

 ---
 title: "Creating a Cloudflare Pages Site from a Windows PC"
-date: 2021-03-11
+date: 2021-03-12
 ---

 ## Introduction

-Cloudflare Pages is currently in Beta.
+[Cloudflare Pages](https://blog.cloudflare.com/cloudflare-pages) is currently in Beta.

 This tutorial will show you how to create a static site on Cloudflare Pages using the Hugo static site generator from a Windows PC.

 ## Prerequisites

 - Open an account on GitHub https://github.com and verify your email address
-- Open an account on Cloudflare https://www.cloudflare.com, verify your email address, and request access to the Cloudflare Pages Beta
+- Open an account on Cloudflare https://www.cloudflare.com, verify your email address, and [request access to the Cloudflare Pages Beta](https://www.cloudflare.com/pages-jamstack-platform-beta-sign-up)

 ## Step 1 — Installing Git